ICAMS/Kanapy/docs/builds/html/_sources/usage.rst.txt

     if __name__ == '__main__':
         main()

-.. note:: For comparing the input and output equivalent diameter statistics the method
+.. note:: For comparing the input and the output equivalent diameter statistics the method
           :meth:`src.kanapy.input_output.write_output_stat` can be called.

 Storing information in json & dump files is effective in making the workflow stages independent of one another.
 But the sequence of the workflow is important, for example: Running the packing routine before the statistics generation is not advised as the packing routine would not have any input to work on.
-Both the json and dump files are human readable and hence they help the user debug the code in case of simulation problems.
-As mentioned earlier, the dump files can be read by visualization software OVITO_, this provides the user a visual aid to understand the physics behind packing.
+Both the json and the dump files are human readable, and hence they help the user debug the code in case of simulation problems.
+As mentioned earlier, the dump files can be read by the visualization software OVITO_; this provides the user a visual aid to understand the physics behind packing.

 .. _OVITO: https://ovito.org/